-For more information on all admission categories and specific programme requirements refer to the AUT Calendar or visit www.aut.ac.nz/calendar
+For more information on entry requirements, including entry requirements for international students, refer to the AUT Calendar or visit www.aut.ac.nz/calendar

 Please note: AUT, like all other New Zealand universities, is required to manage enrolments.
 This is because of government policies that restrict the number of funded places available for domestic students in tertiary education.